mchonan1996/DelphiSyncEditButtonHider/README.md

 Have you been using Delphi / C++ Builder / RAD Studio / AppMethod and been having *appauling* scrolling performance whenever you select some text?

+The issue is caused by the Sync Edit button that shows up on the left bumper in the Editor.
+Due to some poor drawing on Embarcadero's part, this causes massive slowdowns on even higher end PCs.

-Well this is your lucky day!
-Here's a utility which will target the handle of that crappy button and completely obliterate it from existance.
+So the mission of this little app is to target the handle of that crappy button and completely obliterate it from existance.

 ---